Skip to Main Content

 On-set comms tuned to Korea's locations and spectrum

-Here is how this works in practice.
-Production communication in South Korea moves through dense, layered environments, from the steel-and-glass canyons of Yeouido and Gangnam to the thick masonry of Joseon-era palaces and the long granite ridgelines of Seoraksan and Jirisan.
-Our communication packages start with Motorola digital handsets and Clear-Com or Riedel intercom backbones, configured for the channel plan your assistant directors actually need, with surveillance earpieces for first ADs, director headsets for video village.
+Production communication in South Korea moves through dense, layered settings, from the steel-and-glass canyons of Yeouido and Gangnam to the thick masonry of Joseon-era palaces and the long granite ridgelines of Seoraksan and Jirisan.
+Our packages start with Motorola digital handsets and a Clear-Com or Riedel intercom backbone, set up for the channel plan your assistant directors actually need.

-IFB feeds for talent built into a single set up rollout.
-We licence the radio range through MSIT for the length of your shoot, brief the production manager on the channel map.
-Ship pre-programmed handsets that work the moment the first call sheet is read.
+That setup includes surveillance earpieces for first ADs, director headsets for video village, and IFB feeds for talent, all rolled out as one package.
+We licence the radio range through MSIT for the length of your shoot and brief the production manager on the channel map.
+The handsets ship pre-programmed, so they work the moment the first call sheet is read.

-Here is the short of it.
 Coverage planning matters more in Korea than producers often expect.
-Repeater placement around Namsan, Bukhansan and the broadcast towers of Sangam DMC keeps multi-unit teams talking across central Seoul, while long-range units and remote repeater installations carry signal across the open coast at Yangyang or the volcanic terrain on Jeju.
+Repeaters placed around Namsan, Bukhansan, and the broadcast towers of Sangam DMC keep multi-unit teams talking across central Seoul.
+Long-range units and remote repeaters then carry the signal across the open coast at Yangyang or the volcanic terrain on Jeju.

-Here is the breakdown.
-We survey locations ahead of prep, pre-test antenna positions for historic-site shoots where venue running restricts permanent fixings.
-Arrive with charged spares, a runner for battery swaps, and an on-call technician for the entire shoot.
-The same package scales from a six-person commercial unit in Seongsu-dong to a feature crew of two hundred working across Busan, Daegu and Jeju on a single set up frequency map.
+We survey locations before prep and pre-test antenna spots for historic-site shoots, where venue rules limit permanent fixings.
+Our crew arrives with charged spares, a runner for battery swaps, and an on-call technician for the whole shoot.
+The same package scales from a six-person commercial unit in Seongsu-dong to a feature crew of two hundred working across Busan, Daegu, and Jeju on a single frequency map.

 FAQ